 EDU 6300 TRENDS AND ISSUES IN EDUCATION AND SOCIETY

-This course explores the political, economic, and historical issues and trends which currently impact education and society.
-Through an inquiry approach, candidates will explore changing views of curriculum and instruction and issues in accommodating individuals.
+This course explores the political, economic, and historical issues and trends which currently impact education.
+Through an inquiry approach, candidates will explore changing views of curriculum and instruction pertaining to their degree area and concentration focus.